phalpern/WG21-halpern/P1083_resource_adaptor_to_WP.md

 [mem.res.global] of the C++ WP, the whole of section 8.7 [memory.resource.adaptor] from the LFTS v2, including all of its subsections, renumbered appropriately.

+**LWG NOTE:** There was some concern that alignment support was unclear for `resource_adaptor`.
+We might consider replacing the _Returns_ clause of `do_allocate` with something like the following (note the use of normative encouragement in the last sentence:

+_Returns:_ a pointer to allocated storage obtained by calling the `allocate` member function on a suitably rebound copy of `m_alloc` such that the size and alignment of the allocated memory meet the requirements for a class derived from `memory_resource`.
+If the rebound `Allocator` supports over-aligned memory, then `resource_adaptor<Allocator>` should also support over-aligned memory.

 References
 ==========